-Answers to the most commonly asked questions about the police academy.
+Answers to the most commonly asked questions and requirements to attend a full-time or part-time police academy.

 How are police academies scheduled?